Mugume31/Expense-Tracking-Application/README.md

 - 🧮 Automatic calculation of Amount (Unit Price × Quantity)
 - 📥 Saves transactions to a "Transactions" sheet
 - 📊 Works with a "Particulars" lookup sheet to maintain consistency
-- 🖥️ Available as a modal dialog from the custom menu in Google Sheets